MetalHexx/TeensyROM-CLI/README.md

     - TeensyRom.Cli c t
   - Your new patches will be placed in a relative directory called /ASID
   - If you place this /ASID folder in your /Presets/com.Plogue.Fermata.chipsynth C64/ folder, you will see them appear in Chipsynth C64
+  - If you need help, seek me out on the [TeensyROM Discord Server](https://discord.com/invite/ubSAb74S5U)

 ### Patch Generator
 <img src="https://github.com/MetalHexx/TeensyROM-CLI/assets/9291740/4a029bc6-06ce-456c-8ec6-a28aa5bd409c" width="60%" height="60%"/>